 If your target companies offer corporate receptions, plan to attend.
 If the company invites you to an invitation-only event, plan to attend.
-Bring business cards to the receptions.
 Similarly, plan to attend the Johnson alumni receptions, if applicable.

 You may have less than 24 hours between the interview invitation and the actual interview.
 Nevertheless, if you are invited to interview, make sure you prepare thoroughly.